Skip to main content

 Goal:

-Develop and implement a community survey on the health and quality of life impacts of wood pellet mills on households located near four specific wood pellet mills in North Carolina.
-After initial implementation, SELC hopes to expand the use of the survey to community leaders in Mississippi and Alabama as well.
+Provide technical assistance to SELC and impacted communities to develop and implement a community survey on the health and quality of life impacts of wood pellet mills on households located near wood pellet mills in North Carolina.
+After initial implementation, SELC hopes to expand the use of the survey to community leaders in other impacted southern states, such as Georgia and Alabama.

 Activities: